RISC-OS-Community/RISC-OS-Community/README.md

 Read the Example Repository instructions you can find [here](https://github.com/RISC-OS-Community/ExampleRepository)

 ## How do to join?
-Have a look at the [Contributing document here](./CONTRIBUTING.md) section "How to join"
+Have a look at the [Contributing document here](./CONTRIBUTING.md), section "How to join".

-The Contributing doucment can be found also in each project as well.
+The Contributing doucment can be found also on each project repository as well.

 Before you decide to join or to contribute make sure you have read and accept the [Code of Conduct](./CODE_OF_CONDUCT.md) which we all have to follow to ensure a safe and happy community :)